etlaM21/t1mesculptures/thesis/README.md

 **For 2 & 3:** Qualitative User Study
 - 3-5 participants with backgrounds in animation, design, or sculpture
   - making T1MESCULPTURES for ~3 weeks
   - (creative) diary during the process
   - interview afterward
+- Theoretical framework to define narrative goals and spatial goals in the process of artwork creation as well as flow and time perception

 ## Table of Contents